Logic not working? Here are 5 ways to fix it

 Make sure you’re adding Logic in the correct order.
 Head to this article to learn what’s important when it comes to ordering Logic.

 The first rule of thumb you should try to keep in mind is that Logic can’t go back to a place where it hasn't been before.
-When adding multiple logical rules to your typeform, make sure that you’re not adding conditions based on previous questions.
+When adding multiple logical rules to your form, make sure that you’re not adding conditions based on previous questions.

 For example, if you set Logic from your first question to your fourth question, then you’re skipping the second and third questions.
-These questions will not be included in the logic path of the typeform, and the form will just end after jumping to the fourth question without going back to the second and third questions.
+These questions will not be included in the logic path of the form, and the form will just end after jumping to the fourth question without going back to the second and third questions.

 2. You're not using AND/OR operators correctly